I have a seat in the abandoned theater

 So I say: I’m missing the beginning, what’s the beginning?

-Reprinted from The Butterfly’s Burden (2007) by Mahmoud Darwish, translated by Fady Joudah.
-Used by permission of Copper Canyon Press, www.coppercanyonpress.org.
+Mahmoud Darwish, "I Have a Seat in the Abandoned Theater" from The Butterfly’s Burden.
+Copyright © 2008 by Mahmoud Darwish, English translation by Fady Joudah.
+Reprinted by permission of Copper Canyon Press. www.coppercanyonpress.org

 Source: The Butterfly’s Burden